Eden Park: Outer Oval

 Eden Park Outer Oval (also known as Eden Park No.2 and, since 2021, "Kennards Hire Community Oval") is a cricket ground on the western side of the main Eden Park ground.
 It is home to the Auckland Aces cricket team.
 The ground has a grandstand with seating for around 1,000 spectators, and can accommodate approximately 4,000 spectators overall.
 Its first first-class cricket match was held in January 1976.
 As of January 2023 it has staged 135 first-class matches and 124 List A matches.
+The Old Members Stand at the ground was renamed the Merv Wallace Stand in honour of New Zealand cricketer Merv Wallace.